Soběslav: Sights

 The historical part of the town is protected as an urban monument zone.
 The Church of Saint Vitus is a Gothic building from 1375, founded by Oldřich I of Rosenberg.
-In the 15th–18th centuries it was modified, but retained its Gothic character.
+It was modified in the 15th–18th centuries, but it retained its Gothic character.

-The Soběslav Castle is known for its well-preserved cylindrical tower Hláska, which is a landmark of the town.
+The Soběslav Castle is known for its well-preserved cylindrical tower Hláska, which is among the main landmarks of the town.
 The castle fell into disrepair in the 1980s.
 Its northern wing was reconstructed in 2010 and today it houses the town library.

-The parish Church of Saints Peter and Paul is a landmark of the town square.
+The Church of Saints Peter and Paul is the main landmark of the town square.
 An old church was completely rebuilt in the late Gothic style in 1493–1517.
-It has a 68 m high tower, open to the public as a lookout tower.
+The parish church has a 68 m high tower, open to the public as a lookout tower.

-There are two museums in the town: Smrčka's House (an ethnographic museum in the only preserved Renaissance house in the town) and Rosenberg House (museum with nature-related expositions).
+There are two museums in the town: Smrčkův dům ('Smrčka's house'; an ethnographic museum) and Rožmberský dům ('Rosenberg house'; a museum with nature-related expositions).
+They are located in two Renaissance houses.

-Nearby the town border there is a forest called Svákov with the eponymous observation tower, small Chapel of Our Lady of Sorrows, and remnants of an old Slavic gord.
+On the outskirts of Soběslav is a forest and hill called Svákov.
+On the hill is the Svákov observation tower, remains of a Slavic gord and the Chapel of Our Lady of Sorrows.
+The chapel dates from 1867 and the path to it is lined with the Stations of the Cross.